according to PHP documentation. Unfortunately, it isn’t magical and needs some work to make it resilient to networking problems.

 file_get_contents() is the preferred way to read the contents of a file into a string,

 I noticed in my logs that remote endpoints and even my own server have short periods where either IPv6 or IPv4 is unroutable.
-In almost all instances the other protocol version have continued to work while the other have been unroutable.
+In almost all instances the other protocol version has continued to work while the other has been unroutable.
 A proper dual-stack application would try both protocol versions if there is a problem with either protocols.

 file_get_contents() function sure is a convenient method for fetching files over a multitude of network protocols, it doesn’t make any efforts to recover if it runs into any kind of networking problems.
 The function call only makes one connection attempt against the first DNS answer as decided by your DNS client.

 This can be improved by implementing a wrapper around

 file_get_contents() that binds a socket to the unspecified address for the appropriate protocol version, and tries the other protocol version if the first fails.
 By binding the socket to the special “unspecified address” rather than an actual local IP address, you effectively bind the socket to a protocol version family; thus forcing the underlying operating system to only use IPv6 or IPv4.
 (The unspecified socket address for IPv6 is “:0” and “0:0” for IPv4.)

 To avoid trying to use an unsupported protocol version if either the local or remote system doesn’t support a given IP version, you can ask the local DNS server for the IPv6 and IPv4 address of the remote host.
 You’ll likely not be making any additional DNS requests because of this, as your server or networking infrastructure [most likely] will already have cached the repose.
 (This assumes you’ll not get any AAAA responses if you’re no an IPv4-only network.)